AntonMause/tcl4soc/README.md

 OscCccPll : Blink LEDs using On chip oscillator and PLL.
 -myPllOsc50m : Use OnChip 1MHz Osc and PLL to create 50MHz.
 (Can be used to check if PLL power supply is of good quality)

+brdLexSwx : Control signal polarity for each Board/Kit supported.

 =======================================================================
 List of supported or todo kits, some SF2 Kits do IGLOO2 emulation.